Tutor Tanith

 Copyright

 Most images you find on the Internet are not legal for use regardless of whether it is for your web site, a product for sale, or something just for yourself.
-It is also not legal to find an image and use it as a base for your own image.
-The right to modify an image belongs to the copyright owner, that is usually the person who created it.
+Read More

 Trademark

-Rights of Publicty / Privacy
+Rights of Publicity / Privacy

 Rights of publicity and privacy apply to uses of a person's image, likeness (e.g. cartoon), name, nicknames and other information that identifies a specific individual.
-Trying to sell a product using this identifying information is at least risky.
-That would include not only the design itself but the marketing of the design or product.
+Read More

 Law Links